flag Japan Japan: Tax system

 Registration and license tax is levied where certain property is registered, at a rate from 0.1% to 2% of the taxable basis or at a fixed amount.
 A share registration tax is assessed at 0.7% on the registration of new or additional share capital.

-A business premises tax is levied in some cities, including Tokyo, Osaka, Nagoya, Fukuoka, etc. Companies with more than 100 employees in a designated city and/or with business premises in excess of 1,000 square metres are subject to the tax based on the usage of the business (JPY 600 per square metre) and gross payroll (0.25% of gross payroll).
+Business premises tax is levied and designated by certain cities in Japan, including Tokyo, Osaka, Nagoya, Fukuoka, and other cities with populations exceeding 300,000.
+Corporations using business premises larger than 1,000 square meters and/or employing more than 100 people in a designated city are required to pay this tax.
+The tax is based on the physical footprint of the business (JPY 600 per square meter) and the gross payroll (0.25% of gross payroll).

 Social security contributions paid by the employer amount to a maximum of 16.23%.